New Mexico defines “reckless driving” as driving:

 The New Mexico Motor Vehicle Division can suspend the license of any motorist convicted of reckless driving for up to 90 days.
-A reckless driving conviction will also add six points to a motorist’s driving record.
+A reckless driving conviction will also add six demerit points to a motorist’s driving record.
 Accumulating seven or more points within a year can lead to license suspension.

 New Mexico has another offense called “careless driving” that's less serious than reckless driving.
 A motorist can be convicted of the offense for driving “in a careless, inattentive or imprudent manner, without due regard for the width, grade, curves, corners, traffic, weather and road conditions and all other attendant circumstances.”

 The difference between reckless and careless driving is a matter of degree, and the dividing line isn’t always clear.
 Generally, reckless driving involves the operation of a vehicle that’s obviously dangerous, whereas more subtle instances of bad driving might be in the careless driving category.

 Careless driving, like reckless driving, is a misdemeanor.
 Motorists who are convicted of careless driving face up to 90 days in jail and/or a maximum $300 in fines.
 A careless driving conviction will add three points to a motorist’s driving record.

 In some states, it’s possible for a person who’s accused of driving under the influence (DUI) to “plea bargain” for a lesser charge.
 When a DUI is plea bargained down to a reckless driving charge, it’s sometimes called a “wet reckless.”

 New Mexico law restricts plea bargain in some DUI cases.
 So whether a DUI can be pleaded down to a wet reckless depends on the circumstances.